ipatop/Genomics_withR/docs/02-introduction-to-R.md

 ## [1] 103 124 155 153 175 184
 ```

+## Activity:

+This activity integrates knowledge from the previous chapter.

+**1. Remove the first and last row of the ChickWeight data frame**
+**2. Create a vector with the second column from the data frame**

 # Visualization and Statistical test

+## Objectives

+After this section you should be able to:

+1. Plot and explore the data in many ways.
+2. Do statistical tests on the data.

+## Introduction

 We will use the same data we already explored in last chapter.
 Remember: chickens weight, age (Time) for different diets.